huma-engineering/huma-docs/data-collection/index.md

 This knowledge base explains the features and tools included in each of the Huma products and describes how to complete the different tasks necessary for the successful completion of a monitoring programme.

 The Huma platform is used by:
-- **Administrators**: Internal Huma users who will build and configure the healthcare or research institute's Organisations and Deployments.
+- **Administrators**: Internal Huma users who will build and configure the technical structures (Organisations and Deployments) for healthcare or research organisations
 - **Care teams**: Doctors, nurses or admin users who will use Huma to view and assess patients.
 - **Patients**: Users who will be submitting their data for assessment and feedback.